dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 make it beautiful.
 With the solution consolidated at the top of the function, any readers know what makes it work and where to handle error cases.

+Elixir isn't perfect in this in all cases; it's possible in any language to obfuscate a function's happy path, but again the tool is here which helps visually organize the happy path.

-Focusing on the solution is important; developers tend to think of what can go wrong first, and develop for those first.
+Focusing on the solution is important; developers tend to think of what can go wrong and develop for those first.
 This leads to "gold-plating" your code before it often sees any real usage.
 More importantly, this way of thinking infects other areas of your psyche.
 It leads to anxiety!

-## Totality (Typespecs)
+## Totality

 Total functions are functions that give you a valid return value for every combination of valid arguments.
 Total functions are really about communication.